WismutHansen/READ2ME/README.md

 - **main.py**: The main FastAPI application file.
 - **requirements.txt**: List of dependencies.
 - **.env**: Environment variables file.
+- database/: Directory containing the sqlite database and all database-related code
+- TTS/: Directory containing the code for all of the TTS-engines
-- **utils/**: Directory with helper functions for task handling, text extraction, speech synthesis etc.
+- **utils/**: Directory with helper functions for task handling, text extraction etc.
-- **Output/**: Directory where the output files (MP3 and MD) are saved.
+- **Output/**: Directory where the output files (MP3 and MD) are saved unless you specified a different directory int the .env file.

 ## Dependencies